KarinOldbring/bloomroom/README.md

 ### **Target Audience**

 The site owner imagines their typical customer to be a person of the age of somewhere between 20-50 years.
 The typical customer probably lives in an urban environment and does not have easy access to regular plant retailers.
-They are used to online shopping an appreciate the convenience of conducting their shopping online.
+They are used to online shopping and appreciate the convenience of conducting their shopping online.
 This type of audience make Social Media platforms an extremely important place to advertise and be visible.

 ### Social Media